-- 5. Each state would correspond to a single screen or perhaps a state of a screen (e.g. with certain operations enabled and others not.) - 6.
-Transitions between states correspond to user actions such as clicking a button.
+- a) Each state would correspond to a single screen or a state of a screen (with certain operations enabled and others not.) - b) Transitions between states correspond to user actions such as clicking a button.

 The UI should be designed so that state transitions that would lead to problems are not possible.